WMX567/Math-and-Algorithm-Learning/README.md

 ### <a name="8">Machine Learning</a>
 - [Information Theory, Inference, and Learning Algorithms by David J.C.
 MacKay](https://github.com/WMX567/Math-and-Algorithm-Learning/blob/master/Math-and-Algorithm-Learning/Algorithm/Machine%20Learning/Information%20Theory%2C%20Inference%2C%20and%20Learning%20Algorithms.pdf)
+- [Understanding Machine Learning from Theory to Algorithms by Shai Shalev-Shwartz and Shai Ben-David]
+### Graph Learning
 - [Graph Representation Learning by William L. Hamilton](https://github.com/WMX567/Math-and-Algorithm-Learning/blob/master/Math-and-Algorithm-Learning/Algorithm/Machine%20Learning/GRL_Book.pdf)
+### Online Learning
+- [Introduction to Online Optimization by Sebastien Bubeck]
+- [A Modern Introduction to Online Learning by Francesco Orabona]
+- [Online Learning and Online Convex Optimization by Shai Shalev-Shwartz]
+- [Prediction, Learning, and Games by Nicolo Cesa-Bianchi and Gabor Lugosi]
+- [Bandit Algorithms by Tor Lattimore and Csaba Szepesvári]

 ## <a name="9">Algorithm Learning Notes</a>
 ### <a name="10">Introduction to Algorithm</a>